piyushjajoo/my-aks-tf/README.md

 helm install -n default nginx bitnami/nginx
 ```

 4. Check if all the pods are scheduled and running.
-Also validate that the load balancer is created, you can copy paste the `EXTERNAL-IP` and put it in browser, you should see the `Welcome to nginx!` page as shown in the screenshot below.
+Also validate that the load balancer is created, you can copy paste the `EXTERNAL-IP` and put it in browser (`http://<EXTERNAL-IP>:80`), you should see the `Welcome to nginx!` page as shown in the screenshot below.

 ```shell
 kubectl get pods -n default